How can you tell if a skincare product can really fight wrinkles?

 Does that mean it is useless?
 Nope.
-Hyaluronic Acid is a fantastic humectant: it draws water from the environment into the skin, thus reducing water loss and increasing the skin’s moisture level.
-What makes it so effective is its capacity to hold 1000 times its weight in water, as well as the ability to work well in both high and low humidity conditions.
+Sodium hyaluronate is a fantastic moisture magnet: it draws water from the environment into the skin.
+It’s so effective because it can hold up to 1000 times its weight in water and works well in both high and low humidity conditions.

 The Bottom Line

 If you want to prevent wrinkles or get rid of them forever, this isn’t for you.
 But if you’re happy with simply reducing their appearance, this’ll do it without breaking the bank.